KobieKabo/Track_And_Find_ISS/README.md

 ...
 ```
 Now, regardless of the method used it's time to run the image!
-This is done with the following command:
+This is done with either of the following commands:
 ```
 docker run -it --rm -p 5000:5000 <yourdockerusername>/<fileName>:<version>
 ```